How to Tell If You Have Rats or Mice

 Size and Appearance

 The easiest way to tell a mouse and a rat apart is simply that they look different.
-Rats are larger than mice, typically around 16in in length and with a larger body mass and often, darker fur.
+Rats are larger than mice, typically around 16 inches in length (including tail) and weigh about 14 oz., 20 times heavier than a mouse.
 Additionally, rats have a more blunted snout than mice, and their greasy fur can give them a shiny appearance.
-Mice, on the other hand, can be distinguished by their smaller size (usually maxing out around 8in) and larger ears.
+Mice, on the other hand, can be distinguished by their smaller size (usually maxing out around 8 inches, including tail) and larger ears.
 Mice also have a characteristically pointed snout and thinner tails than rats.
+Their tails are also about as long as their bodies, whereas rats’ tails are a bit shorter than their bodies.

 Dietary Preferences